k-stz/goboomah/README.md

 License CC0 for those is public domain.

 The Go Gopher by Renee French is licensed under the Creative Commons Attribution 4.0 License.

+# Gamedev questions

+## Using ECS how to model the Game level?
+That is the game takes place in an arena on 2d grid.
+That is rendered based on a 2d-slice.
+But I don't see how other projects do it, it seems to be obscued